Most companies -- especially small businesses -- mistakenly lump all of their prospects and clients into one bucket.

 Selective consumption has made it possible for your prospects and clients to get exactly what they

-As a result, a plain vanilla one-size-fits-some approach -- usually fueled by a cocktail of arrogance, ignoring, and living in the past -- just won't’ cut it anymore.
+As a result, a plain vanilla one-size-fits-some approach -- usually fueled by a cocktail of arrogance, ignorance, and living in the past -- just won't’ cut it anymore.

 If you don’t give your prospects and clients exactly what they want, exactly when they want, rest assured your company is one click and browser back-button away from irrelevance.